meilisearch/documentation/learn/advanced/security.md

 **By default, Meilisearch's API is unprotected**.
 This means all routes are publicly accessible, and require no authorization to access.

 To protect a Meilisearch instance from unauthorized use, you must supply a master key at launch.
-This master key can be an alphanumeric string of any length.
+This master key must be composed of valid UTF-8 characters.

 Setting up a master key can be done with either command-line options or environment variables.
 You can read more about [master key configuration in our instance configuration guide](/learn/configuration/instance_options.md#master-key).